resir014/resir014.github.io/about.md

 ## Stalk me.

-If you want to get in touch with me, be it for web design works, questions on open-source development, or even just to say hi, feel free to do so.
+If you want to get in touch with me, even just to say hi, feel free to do so.

 * Twitter: [@resir014](https://twitter.com/resir014)
 * Tumblr: [resir014.tumblr.com](http://resir014.tumblr.com/)